 - 24-Hour Multichannel Intraluminal Impedance (MII) and pH monitoring with manometry (Evaluate for acid as well as non-acid reflux).
 Watch video on how this is performed.
 Please note that BRAVO and other types of pH studies are NOT good enough.

 - Response after maximum reflux medication treatment

-- In the near future, a rapid spit test can be performed to determine if reflux is present as well.
+- A rapid spit test (PepTest or PepsinCheck) can be performed to determine if reflux is present as well.

 - Allergy Workup

 - CT Sinus scan (Evaluate for subclinical chronic sinusitis)